 360 SUPPORT FOR TRANSFORMATIONAL CHANGE

-CEIO's Core Training Programs provide additional support that helps members of our Organizational Partnerships, organizing programs, and Deeper Change community to increase their range of motion in regards to creating and sustaining the vision they are building toward.
+CEIO's Core Training Programs provide additional support that helps members of our Organizational Partnerships, organizing programs, and Deeper Change community to increase their range of motion in regards to conscious co-creating and sustaining the vision they are building toward.

-We encourage everyone to learn and engage in these programs.
+We encourage everyone to learn about and access these programs.

 Beyond Diversity 101 sharply breaks from the vicious cycle of guilt, blame and victimhood, both in its curriculum and underlying philosophy.
 BD101 participants, regardless of background, are asked to engage with models that challenge traditional notions of how oppression operates.
 Workshop participants learn to identify, then to begin dismantling, the subtle ways in which apparent victims and apparent oppressors can both perpetuate the classist, sexist, racist and homophobic status quo.